Ghada-MST/Ghada-MST/README.md

 ## 🧠 Mindset

-I’m a curious and detail-oriented problem solver.
+We're curious and detail-oriented problem solver.
-I enjoy exploring messy data, asking the right business questions, and turning raw information into actionable recommendations.
+We enjoy exploring messy data, asking the right business questions, and turning raw information into actionable recommendations.

-> **“I believe every dataset has a story – you just need to know how to read it.”**
+> **“We believe every dataset has a story – you just need to know how to read it.”**

 ---

 ## 📫 Let’s Connect!

-I'm open to:
+We're open to:
-- Data analyst internships or junior roles
 - Freelance or project collaborations
 - Sharing and learning from the data community